-Moist and fudgy layers are paired with spoon-licking, delicious buttercream in this Chocolate Peanut Butter Cake.
+Moist and fudgy layers are paired with spoon-licking, delicious buttercream in this Chocolate Cake with Peanut Butter Frosting.
 The chocolate peanut butter drip is utterly mouthwatering and perfect for celebrations grand and small.

 Why You'll Love this Chocolate Peanut Butter Cake

 This chocolate cake is moist with a fudgy, tight crumb.
 It uses an oil-based recipe that comes together easily with mostly pantry staples.
 No need for a stand mixer, you can make this cake with just a large mixing bowl, a whisk, and a spatula.